 Welcome to The Tenchfishers

-The Tenchfishers was formed in 1954 and have existed continuously since 1966 with membership today that exceeds 400 tench anglers.
+The Tenchfishers group was formed in 1954 and it has a membership that exceeds 500 tench anglers.

 Richard Walker dominated coarse fishing in the 1950’s with his innovative approaches to angling challenges.
 It is no surprise that he was central to the formation of The Tenchfishers in 1954 which was conceived alongside the Carp Catchers Club.
 This led to conversations with Maurice Ingham and John Ellis and The Tenchfishers was formed that year.